Kids in Thailand

 There are two activities that cause me to bolt out of bed in the morning.
 The first is in-utero baby appointments, the second is international flights for adventures.
-We ubered from Danville to SFO where we met up with the Hippie (I was going to nickname him the Gift on here because he's been such a gift in our lives this last half year, but the Hippie seems to get more to the experience of being around my darling beautiful brilliant boyfriend) and his 11 year old Blake.
+We ubered from Danville to SFO where we met up with the rest of our travel party.
 They caught one flight and we caught another, both to Tokyo but to DIFFERENT AIRPORTS.
 Ha.
 Check your airports friends.

-The next morning the Hippie had arranged a killer tour through a company we found through Trip Advisor: Tours with Tong.
+The next morning we arranged a killer tour through a company we found on Trip Advisor: Tours with Tong.
 The guide Lily spoke pretty good English and was totally accommodating to our needs for snacks and bathrooms.
 There was a tour guide and a 9 passenger van driver which cost about 4000 baht for the day.
 That's about $120 American.
 Cash is king in Thailand so if you go show up with about $300 in baht.
 Every couple of days I took out another $300 which we used to pay drivers, take tuk tuks, pay for food, pay for everything.
 For the 6 of us combined I'd budget about $100/day maybe for everything?
-Our hotel for all 6 of us was about $50/night in Bangkok (we had to move from Meg's to access our cooking class) and our AirBnB in Phuket was about $100/night.
+Our hotel for all 6 of us was about $50/night in Bangkok and our AirBnB in Phuket was about $100/night.
 Here are the links of where we stayed, in case you're planning.
 I would ABSOLUTELY stay at the AirBnB in Phuket again.
 I want to buy it.
 Here's Urban House and here's the magical AirBnB: Rawai

 Our first stop was about an hour and 30 outside of Bangkok so we saw the countryside before we saw the city.
 Every other block had a glamorous Buddhist temple with the golden curly and ornate detailing.
 Thailand feels magical because of these gorgeous buildings looming around every corner resplendent with mirrored tiled mosaics.
 The monks really outdo themselves.
 Each home dwelling also has a spirit home shrine in front of them which look like mini temples.
 We learned that the Thai people believe strongly in folklore and mythology so you see a lot of sparkly guys with masks and magical animals.
 More on that at the Siam Niramit show.